jsancs/mini-local-rag/README.md

     * Once you have entered all the docs, type `/stop` to interrupt the process.
     * You will be asked to introduce a coleccion name.
     * Then the embeddings will be generated and stored in a .npy file for future reference.
 The embeddings will be stored in memory with numpy.
+* Type `/activate` to load and use a collection.
+* Type `/deactivate` to deactivate the active collection.

 > [!Note]
 > For the moment, only .txt files are supported.
 More extensions will be available soon :)